hboutemy/maven-bench/README.md

 You have to give values to the *project-under-test.path* and *maven.binaries.path* properties contained in the *maven-bench.properties* file.
 The other properties are only used by *MvnValidateAllocationByMaven3VersionTest*.

 The *project-under-test.path* represents the path of the project on which *mvn validate* will be applied.
-Our measures the Apache Camel project.
+Our measures are based on the Apache Camel project.
 A specific version of this project was chosen to be able to apply ```mvn validate``` Maven 3.2.5 to 3.6.2:
 ```
 git clone -n https://github.com/apache/camel.git
 git checkout c409ab7aabb971065fc8384a861904d2a2819be5